 Do I need to pay community fees as a renter?

-Not usually — community fees are typically the landlord's responsibility.
+Not usually.
+Community fees are typically the landlord's responsibility.
 However, some landlords pass them on to tenants.
-Check your rental contract before signing.
-It must be stated explicitly to be legally enforceable.
+Check your rental contract before signing, as the obligation must be stated explicitly to be legally enforceable.

 Is tap water safe to drink in La Linea?

 Yes.
 The water meets all Spanish regulatory standards and is safe to drink.
-Most locals use bottled water or a filter out of taste preference, not safety concern.
+Many locals use bottled water or a filter jug out of taste preference, not for safety reasons.